kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 2. Select your application.
 3. Once you've done this, you will immediately see the `INSTANCES:` and `MEMORY QUOTA:`.
 These options are used to scale your application.

 	<blockquote>Adding an `INSTANCE` basically means you're adding a new machine to help your application run better.
 This is also known as horizontal scaling.
 Adding `MEMORY QUOTA` on the other hand, means you're only adding capacity per `INSTANCE`.
 This is known as vertical scaling.</blockquote>

+4. For now, we will not change any values because we will be needing the default for the next steps.

 #Binding Auto-Scaling to the Application#